chapter 1

 A Normal Day

 The morning had begun with a flurry of excited chatter.
 Jackson, a whirlwind of teenage energy at fifteen, was pacing the small living room, his hands gesturing emphatically as he spoke.
+He was a skinny boy, wearing round glasses that often slipped down his nose, and his long hair, reaching all the way down to his waist, often fell in a casual cascade.
+Angella often noticed the faint bruises and scuffs on his hands and arms – tell-tale signs of his endless tinkering and building.

 “Mom, you won’t believe this!
 I’ve almost cracked the algorithm.
 Almost!
 Just a few more tweaks, and I can stabilize the energy flow.”